KoussayDhifi/Cool-Project-With-Tkinter/README.md

-Trying to build something awesome with tkinter(Idk what is it for now).# Cool-Project-With-Tkinter
+Trying to build a to do list with tkinter.# Cool-Project-With-Tkinter